-The following is a brief summary of some of the health risks and symptoms associated with use of many of the most-publicized drugs, including alcohol and tobacco.
-This information was obtained from the National Institute on Drug Abuse (part of the National Institutes of Health of the U.S. Department of Health and Human Services), and the Mayo Clinic.
-Please note that individuals experience such substances in different ways based on a variety of physical and psychological factors and circumstances.
+Below is a summary of some health risks and symptoms associated with using many of the most-publicized drugs, including alcohol and tobacco.
+This information was obtained from the National Institute on Drug Abuse (part of the National Institutes of Health of the U.S. Department of Health and Human Services) and the Mayo Clinic.
+Individuals experience such substances differently based on various physical and psychological factors and circumstances.